Lenstralab/FocusFeedbackGUI/README.md

 The 'Main' tab shows graphs to graph the ellipticity, intensity, width, R-squared, piezo position and particle position during the experiment.
 Above the graphs are controls for the feedback, which are grayed out at the moment.
-- Stay primed: keep the GUI ready and waiting for a new time lapse experiment to start, as soon as an experiment is started in ZEN, the GUI will start tracking.
+- Stay primed: keep the GUI ready and waiting for a new time-lapse experiment to start, as soon as an experiment is started in ZEN, the GUI will start tracking.
 - Center on click: When this is enabled, it is possible to click anywhere in the image in ZEN, and the GUI will instruct ZEN to center the sample on that position.